hortongn/GitHub_Code_of_Conduct_Identifier/README.md

 * queries must be <= 256 chars
 * only the default branch is searched
 * Only files smaller than 384 KB are searchable.

+## Analysis

+* explain how measurements were made and what calculations were performed
+* and state which statistical tests were done to analyze the data.
+* Does this actually test the hypothesis?

 ## Conclusions